 Your body is fighting battles every single day.
 Disease, air pollution, UV rays — it’s got a hard job.
 But what’s helping your body fight off these stressors?
 Enter antioxidants.

-Antioxidants help prevent or slow down cell damage caused by free radicals — unstable molecules your body creates naturally in response to everyday stresses.
+Antioxidants are substances that help prevent or slow down cell damage caused by free radicals — unstable molecules your body creates naturally in response to everyday stresses.

 There are thousands of nutrients and vitamins that act as antioxidants, but they all have their own unique power.

 In fact, it’s often the synergistic effect of multiple antioxidant sources that helps make them so powerful.So, you’ll get a bigger health benefit from getting different antioxidants that work together.

 Here are some of the most recognizable antioxidants you’ll find:

 Plant foods are hands down the best sources of antioxidants.
 And the more colorful your diet, the more antioxidants you’re likely getting.
 Here are some of the antioxidant foods that top our list:

 Vitamin C: dark leafy greens (kale, broccoli, collard, beet, and mustard greens), brussels sprouts, cantaloupe and honeydew melons, tomatoes, bell peppers, cabbage, strawberries, cauliflower, kiwi, oranges, grapefruit

 Lycopene: tomatoes, red peppers, grapefruit, guava, watermelon